UFrameIT/UFrameIT.github.io/index.md

 Accordingly, the implementation is split into two parts that communicate via a [REST/JSON API](https://github.com/UniFormal/MMT/tree/devel/src/frameit-mmt#rest-api):
-* the [UFrameIT Unity Plugin][UFrameIT], which supplies gadgets that help exploring the 3D world and an infrastructure for managing and applying scrolls, and
+* the [UFrameIT Unity Plugin][UFrameIT], which supplies gadgets that help exploring the 3D world and an infrastructure for managing and applying knowledge, and
-* the [UFrameIT Server][mmt-server], which acts as an interface to the [MMT system][MMT] and the
+* the [FrameIT Server][mmt-server], which acts as an generic, game-engine-independent interface to the [MMT system][MMT] and the
-[formalized knowledge][FrameWorld]
+[formalized knowledge][FrameWorld].

 A particular UFrameIT game instantiates the framework with
 * a virtual world that acts as a game setting, additional gadgets for interacting with it, and
-* an [MMT](https://kwarc.info/projects/mmt) ontology for describing the virtual world, a formalization of the learning goals conveyed by the game, and the scrolls that describe them.
+* an [MMT](https://kwarc.info/projects/mmt) ontology that describes the virtual world and formalizes the learning goals conveyed by the game.

 The latter builds on builds on the
 [Math-in-the-Middle Ontology (MitM)](https://gl.mathhub.info/MitM) &mdash; a general-purpose